 That means creating a new account if you wish to continue offering free checking.
 Since this may not be an overnight process, we want you to be well-informed ahead of time so you can begin planning.

 Also, it’s essential you stay on the good side of your regulators!
 From a compliance standpoint, you cannot create a new account which is exactly the same as the old converted one.

 Why?
 That’s a great question, and one which your regulator can best answer!

 Suffice it to say, if you are going to create a new “fallback” account for those who wish to remain in a free checking program, it must have slightly different benefits.
 What does that look like?

 Knowing as many of the “bad” things that can happen going in to something new is the best way to be prepared.
-As we’ve said, Value-Added Checking may not be for your institution.
+As we’ve said, Subscription (Value-Added) Checking may not be for your institution.

 However, if it is, there are many benefits for account holders, staff, and the organization as a whole.

-We can help your institution decide if Value-Added Checking is right for you.
-Simply contact us to schedule a private web meeting (select Secure Checking on the form) to start the process.
+We can help your institution decide if Subscription (Value-Added) Checking is right for you.
+Simply schedule a 15 minute chat to start the process.

 Image credits: Crown by Clker-Free-Vector-Images.
 Apples by Gerd Altmann.
 Chart by Tumisu.
 Piggy bank by Rudy and Peter Skitterians.
 Clock and coins by Nattanan Kanchanaprat.
 Header by Tumisu.
 All from Pixabay.